JOURNALIST - EDITOR - PROFESSOR - STORYTELLER

 COUCH POTATO COOK

-Since 2013, Mallory has been running Couch Potato Cook, which started as a food/pop culture blog, then evolved into a successful food influencer account and Substack publication.
+Since 2013, Mallory has been running Couch Potato Cook, which started as a food/pop culture blog, then evolved into a successful food influencer account and Substack publication/podcast.
 The brand has partnered with brands such as American Express, Walgreens, and Lee Kum Kee and its content has gone viral several times, being featured on Food Network, Teen Vogue, Gizmodo, and more.

 VISIT COUCHPOTATOCOOK.COM